Efficient Hemp Remediation with pure99

 pure99 Chromatography System Enables THC Remediation At Scale

-Farm Bill compliant hemp contains less than 0.3% THC, the compound that is responsible for the psychoactive effects of cannabis.
+Farm Bill compliant hemp contains less than 0.3% THC, the compound that is responsible for psychoactive effects.

 When the biomass is extracted, however, the amount of THC in the extract is at a higher level than the limit that was established by the Farm Bill.
 As the oil becomes more refined, the concentration of THC will increase to the point where the oil is no longer fit for commerce.